 Founded in 1986 as a non-profit 501(c)(3) organization, the Rappahannock Foundation for the Arts promotes the arts in the lower Northern Neck of Virginia.
 The organization is governed by a Board of Directors made up of community volunteers.
 Directors and members of various committees are responsible for strategic planning, management, programming, fundraising, and publicity.
 Volunteers for these committees are always welcome; individuals interested in contributing their time and talents to RFA should contact the RFA office at (804) 438-5555.

-Mrs. McGrath is a former board member who became an employee in September 2020.
+Donna is a former board member who became an employee in September 2020.
 She is responsible for all RFA office and financial record keeping, including data analysis, payments of artists, design of program Playbills, ticket sales and seating, publication poster production and creation of the season subscription brochure.
-She has been a part time employee of the RFA since 2017.